 This defined benefit scheme has been closed to new members since 1 April 1999.
 The company is required to meet the balance of the cost of providing the fund benefits as recommended by the valuator on the basis of the ongoing triennial statutory actuarial valuations.

 A nil return was noted by the FSB in October 2005.
 Subsequent to the surplus apportionment date (1 April 2002), a surplus has emerged in the fund.

 During the 2014 financial year the majority of the remaining active members transferred to other retirement fund arrangements in the company and the pensioners were transferred to an insured arrangement due in part to the employer's decision to consolidate the provision of retirement and insurance benefits.
 During the 2015 financial year, almost all the remaining active members were transferred out to other retirement fund arrangements; the balance was transferred in the 2016 financial year and the fund was wound-up.

-Fair value of the plan assets is determined with reference to the approximate rate of investment return earned by the fund until June 2016.
+Fair value of the plan assets is determined with reference to the approximate rate of investment return earned by the fund until June 2017.
 A limit was applied to the net plan assets in terms of IFRIC 14 - The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction, based on the balance of the ESA of the MSPF.

-Assumptions Base
+Assumptions Base assumption

-Valuation rate of interest 9% (2015: 9%)
+Valuation rate of interest 0% (2016: 9%)

-Expected rate of return 9% (2015: 9%)
+Expected rate of return 9% (2016: 9%)

-Salary inflation rate 0% (2015: 7%)
+Salary inflation rate 0% (2016: 0%)

-Net post-retirement interest rate 0% (2015: 3%)
+Net post-retirement interest rate 0% (2016: 0%)

 Normal retirement age 60 - 65 years

 Mortality

-Pre-retirement SA 72-77 ultim ate, with female rates equal to 70% of male rates
+Pre-retirement SA 72-77 ultimate, with female rate

-Post-retirement PA(90) minus 2, with ill-health (disability) retirements rated up by 10 years
+Post-retirement PA(90) minus 2, with ill-health (dis years ability) retirements rated up by 10